Most Amazon warehouse facilities have two shifts – day shift and night shift – and follow a four day work week schedule.

 Night shift work can be a bit difficult to adjust to especially for newer (Tier 1) associates.
 This is because it interferes with your circadian rhythm.
-It’s not that bad once you get used to it, however.
+It’s not that bad once you get used to it and follow a few simple steps, however.

 It can also take a toll on personal relationships, e.g., with family and spouses.

 The upside is that you get more pay (added differential) and the fact that night shifts are usually more relaxed (slower).